2020–21 Arkansas Razorbacks women's basketball team

-The 2020–21 Arkansas Razorbacks women's basketball team represents the University of Arkansas during the 2020–21 NCAA Division I women's basketball season.
-The Razorbacks, led by fourth-year head coach Mike Neighbors, play their home games at Bud Walton Arena and compete as members of the Southeastern Conference (SEC).
+The 2020–21 Arkansas Razorbacks women's basketball team represented the University of Arkansas during the 2020–21 NCAA Division I women's basketball season.
+The Razorbacks, led by fourth-year head coach Mike Neighbors, played their home games at Bud Walton Arena and competed as members of the Southeastern Conference (SEC).

 Preseason

 SEC media poll

 The SEC media poll was released on November 17, 2020.

 Schedule and results

 The Razorbacks' full schedule was released on November 16, 2020.